Daihatsu Mira Gino: First generation (L700; 1999)

-Second generation (L650; 2004)
+Second generation (L650S; 2004)

 For the second generation model, the three-door version was dropped and it was only available as a five-door hatchback.
-The Mira Gino was discontinued in March 2009 and replaced by the Mira Cocoa, also with retro styling albeit more original.
+Only the naturally aspirated EF-VE engine was available, still producing 58 PS at 7,600 rpm and 64 Nm at 4,000 rpm.
+It was cleaner than the earlier version, though, thanks to "intelligent catalysts".
+The Mira Gino was discontinued in March 2009 and replaced by the Mira Cocoa, also with retro styling, albeit more original.